 Remotely Operated Vehicles (ROVs)ROV Jason/Medea;

-Jason/Medea is a remotely operated vehicle (ROV) system designed and built by WHOI’s Deep Submergence Laboratory.
+Jason/Medea is a remotely operated vehicle (ROV) system funded by the National Science Foundation and designed and built by WHOI’s Deep Submergence Laboratory.
 A 10-kilometer (6-mile) tether relays electrical power, control signals, data and live video imagery between a surface ship and the vehicle.

 Hybrid Remotely Operated Vehicle (HROV)Hybrid Remotely Operated Vehicle (HROV) Nereus